gregoryv/cmdline/README.md

 [cmdline](https://godoc.org/pkg/github.com/gregoryv/cmdline) -
 package cmdline provides a way to parse command line arguments

-This package fixes a few problems that come with using the flag package.
+This package fixes opinionated issues with using the flag package.

   1. Don't hog the name flag, which is a boolean option
   2. Use appropriate names for arguments, options and flags